 Electric bikeshare and scooter share schemes are being rolled out across Australian cities.
 Whilst these have not been without teething problems and media controversies, the data is showing that electrified share schemes are seeing higher ridership rates per bike or scooter per day than the earlier non-electric schemes that they’re rapidly replacing.

-Just last week I test rode the new Lime dockless ebike share scheme in Sydney’s deceptively hilly CBD.
-It was immediately obvious that this system could take me up the hills in comfort even if I was wearing business clothing, unlike Sydney’s previous non-electrified OFO and Mobike schemes.
+Recently, we test rode the new Lime dockless ebike share scheme in Sydney’s deceptively hilly CBD.
+It was immediately obvious that this system could take you up the hills in comfort, even if you were wearing business clothing, unlike Sydney’s previous non-electrified OFO and Mobike schemes.

 Although there is no aggregated sales date available for electric scooters, all anecdotal evidence points to booming sales.